-Make your new Mac feel like a comfy couch by customizing your settings
+Make your new Mac yours by fully customizing your settings

 The View menu allows most app windows to be pretty thoroughly changed, depending on your preference; a must-customize list includes Finder, Safari, and Mail, but pick the apps you use most often to fix first!

-This is also the time you might want to customize the Touch Bar for each app, if you have a compatible Mac, and or add Favorites to Mail's toolbar (which don't sync via iCloud, for some reason).
+This is also the time you might want to customize the Touch Bar for each app if you have a compatible Mac, and or add Favorites to Mail's toolbar (which don't sync via iCloud, for some reason).

 Step 9: Add Safari extensions

-Most of us use at least one Safari extension on our Macs, whether that's a Pinterest pinner, Buffer socialer, or ad blocker.
+Most of us use at least one Safari extension on our Macs, whether that's a Pinterest pinner, Buffer socialer, or even just an ad blocker.
 After you've customized Safari, it's a great time to configure your Safari extensions.
+Make sure to check Apple's Standout Safari Extensions to see some great Safari extensions that you can grab right now.

 Step 10: Log in to common websites

 Whether your internet addiction includes Facebook, Quora, Twitter, Google, or Reddit, chances are there's a web service you can't live without.
 Go ahead and log into those now, so you don't have to worry about scrounging around for two-factor codes.
-(You do have two-step authentication set up, right?)
+(You do have two-step authentication set up for those other accounts, right?)

 Step 11: Make sure Messages is sending from the right iCloud address

-When you set up a computer from scratch, you lose out on a key part of your history: Your iMessage archive, which is encrypted and only synced as part of an iCloud backup.
+When you set up a computer from scratch, you miss out on a critical part of your history: your iMessage archive, which is encrypted and only synced as part of an iCloud backup.
 As such, you'll need to re-customize your Messages settings, including which address you send from by default.
-Otherwise, people may not understand why "icloudjokeaddress@icloud.com" is suddenly sending them iMessages.
+Otherwise, people may not understand why "terribledadjokeslol@icloud.com" is suddenly sending them iMessages.

+For step-by-step instructions, make sure to check our How to set up iMessage on Mac guide.

-Step 12: Sign into iTunes and Photos
+Step 12: Sign in to Music and Photos

 Want to use Apple Music and iCloud Photo Library?
-You'll need to open iTunes and Photos before doing so and likely log in with your Apple ID and password.
+You'll need to open Music and Photos before doing so and likely log in with your Apple ID and password.

-Step 13: Add any Automator scripts you rely on and any dev tools

-Apple's Automator is little-used outside the tech enthusiast population, but it's a great tool for automating simple tasks on your Mac.
-If you have must-use scripts, now's the time to set them up.
+For more information, take a look at our iCloud Music Library and How to set up iCloud Photo Library on Mac guides.

-After all that customization, take some time to enjoy using it!
+After all of that customization, take some time to enjoy using it!
 It's new and shiny, after all.

-(And then maybe make a backup, so you don't have to set up from scratch again.)
+Don't forget to make a Time Machine backup of your Mac this time around, so you don't have to set everything up from scratch again.